w3c/wot/WG/charter.md

 ## Scope

 This Working Group will focus on a Linked Data vocabulary for describing things in terms of their events, properties and actions, and for describing which protocols a given server supports.
-In addition, the Working Group will define a content type for serialization of data models in [JSON-LD](http://www.w3.org/TR/json-ld/) along with a default context for the core vocabulary, and bindings for common protocols in collaboration with other groups.
+In addition, the Working Group will define content types for serialization of data models and server metadata, along with scripting APIs and bindings for common protocols in collaboration with other groups.

 ### Out of Scope

 * Vocabularies for specific application domains

-* Application Programming Interfaces

 * Normative specifications for security, assurance, privacy and resilience of IoT systems.
 These are recognized as important topics, but are being declared as out of scope for this charter since it is not yet completely clear what W3C should do in respect to these topics.